 I have to say that this book is an unconventional pick for me.
 I normally don’t read a lot in this genre, outside of the occasional Chetan Bhagat book, which is also rare these days.
 But I was out of books, and a trip to the bookstore or library meant battling snow, so I settled in with this one.

 I was looking for a light, quick read over the weekend, and this book fit the bill.
 This was also the very first Preeti Shenoy book that I have read, so, went in with no expectations.

 But I’ve to say that this book turned out to be a total page-turner.
 I liked the shifting of perspectives at the beginning of every chapter, and the characters, the life situations, and their decisions felt very real and relatable.
 In-spite of the alternating narration, the author did not deviate from the plot.
 And a large part of my enjoyment came from not being able to tell for sure how it would all end (yes, in-spite of the title).

-The characters of Aman, Shruti & Anjali are well developed, and the story has a nice flow to it.
+The characters of Aman, Shruti & Anjali were well developed, and the story had a nice flow to it.
 I really enjoyed Anjali’s articles in Tiara (the magazine for which she writes).
 Whether she wrote about “How to keep a guy hooked?” or “How to get over the one you cannot have?” she came across as simple, easy going and genuine.

 However, the one thing that bothered me is the abrupt ending.
 It is a very well developed plot, and it deserved a well thought out end.
 This is especially true for Shruti’s character who is one of the 3 main protagonists, and the readers are invested in how things turn out for her, and how she and Rishabh get from Point A to Point B. That is all I can say about the disappointing end to keep this review spoiler-free.